Imago

 Jerry Neuheisel’s relationship with his parents

-There exists a touch of friendship in the bond Jerry shares with his parents.
-While his connection with UCLA coach Rick is serious and strong, it’s playful enough with his mother, Susan, to pull off harmless pranks.
-As Jerry recalled, one funny family story.
-“My mom will call and I can answer the phone and pretend I’m my dad and she will have no idea for the first two minutes,” he said.
-“Then I can’t take myself seriously anymore and I burst out laughing.
+“My mom will call and I can answer the phone and pretend I’m my dad and she will have no idea for the first two minutes,” Jerry said.
+“Then I can’t take myself seriously anymore, and I burst out laughing.
 I think I spent too much time in the press conference room as a child.
 Now I can’t get rid of it.”
 Talking about Jerry’s father?

 Rick feels proudest at the moment, even more than he might have felt about him hitting his own milestones.
 Before the Bruins faced off against Penn State, Jerry got promoted to play-caller.
-And the end result?
-He had a fabulous debut as the Bruins landed Nittany Lions, a 42-37 loss.
+And the result?
+He had a fabulous debut as the Bruins landed No. 7-ranked Nittany Lions, a 42-37 loss.
 And the dad could no longer hold back his emotions from the commentary box.

-Later on, he said, “To Penn State fans, I apologize because my Dad goggles were on, big time, today.
+Later on, Rick said, “To Penn State fans, I apologize because my Dad goggles were on, big time, today.
 But all of us as parents understand that.
 Doesn’t matter if it’s football or singing in the choir, what you have you.
 We’re all so proud of our kids.
 And when they get a chance to do what they want to do and then they get a stage and you get to watch them have that kind of success, makes it all worth it.
 My wife is at the game today — she flew in there this morning.
 Sue, I hope you’re having fun.”
 So, Jerry Neuheisel’s pillars of strength are beaming brightest with pride.

 ADVERTISEMENT